How should we aggregate ratings? Accounting for personal rating scales via Wasserstein barycenters: Introduction

-The second novel contribution of this paper to provide a better-informed scheme for calculating aggregate ratings for each item using the additional information of users' empirical distributions.
-In this vein, we will show that for our model, the equal-weights average of ratings for each item is asymptotically \emph{inconsistent} for estimating the numerical quality scores of items.
+The second novel contribution of this paper to provide a better-informed scheme for calculating aggregate ratings for each item by using users' empirical rating distributions.
+In this vein, we will show that for our model, the standard average of ratings for each item is asymptotically \emph{inconsistent} for estimating the numerical quality scores of items.
 Furthermore, we will propose an alternative method of producing aggregate ratings, which we show is asymptotically consistent for estimating the numerical quality of items, with an optimal $1/\sqrt n$ rate of convergence.